PrasanKumar93/demo-code-genie-logs/56/690d96c3c0c1fb37d1f82de2/comprehensive-plan.md

 ### 4. VALIDATION STRATEGY

-- Use frontend validation to ensure the date is not in the future and is in a valid format.
+- Use frontend validation to ensure the date is not in the future and is in a valid format (DD/MM/YYYY).
 - Implement backend validation to check the date format and ensure it is not a future date.
 - Ensure the field is required for new registrations but optional for existing records.
 - Display appropriate error messages for invalid or missing inputs.